liyuan1234/image_agent/README.md

 ## Introduction
 Chatgpt is very good at understanding images and this feature can be exploited to perform guidance in complex situations.

-The prompt can be easily customized for different contexts/problems.

 ####  Features
 - Real time, scene by scene
 - respond to visual changes (e.g. new 1m candle)